-Instead of drawing and painting utensils, participants receive a rich section of illustrated magazines, catalogues, calendars, greeting cards, and postcards.
+Instead of drawing and painting utensils, participants receive a rich selection of illustrated magazines, catalogues, calendars, greeting cards, and postcards.
 They can also bring their personal photographs from the family album or pictures of people, animals, and landscapes they have themselves taken.
 Using scissors, they cut out parts of these pictures that seem appropriate in portraying their experience; they fit them together and glue them on a thick, precut piece of paper.
-If they participate in ongoing groups, they end up eventually with a set of cards, which have deep personal meaning for them.
-They can take these cards to a friend's house, to sessions of individual therapy or support groups, or use them as decorations in their home.
+If they participate in ongoing groups, they end up eventually with a set of cards, which have deep personal meaning for therary or support groups or use them as decorations in their home.